Amantini1997/FromUbuntu/AIP/Lecture1.md

 ## Cost Partitioning (video 2 from week 5)

 Given a problem, we can create multiple abstractions, each, perhaps, producing different heuristics.
-These heuristics can be compared, and the best one can be choosen.
+These heuristics can be compared, and the best one can be chosen.
 We denote this heuristic with
 > $h^{max}(s_i)$
 > **Max** in this case is referred to the one with the maximum score, which in fact is the best.
 Why?
 As we are assuming all the heuristic are admissable, we want to take the one with the highest score as it better represent the actual possible strategy.